Does this test have other names?

 Human leukocyte antigen (HLA) typing

 What is this test?

-the organ to stop working and be attacked by your body’s immune system (rejected).
+can cause the organ to stop working and be attacked by your body’s immune system (rejected).

-to your immune system which cells are parts of your body and which cells may be harmful.
+your immune system which cells are parts of your body and which cells may be harmful.

 organ transplants more difficult.